 That’s because combining the seasonings and moisture from the brine with the low-and-slow smoking process makes for a perfect piece of chicken.

 This smoked chicken recipe is also a terrific way to learn how to brine and smoke before you try it on a big turkey during the holidays.

 Start small by making Brined & Smoked Chicken Quarters first!

-This Mama’s tips for making Brined & Smoked Chicken Quarters
+Tips for who to make Brined & Smoked Chicken Quarters

 Here are some tips to make your smoked chicken quarters turn out perfectly!